TIL how to deploy a static site with a bare git repository

 git --work-tree="$TARGET" --git-dir="$GIT_DIR" checkout -f "$BRANCH"

-cp "$GIT_DIR/refs/heads/$BRANCH" "$TARGET/master"
+cp "$GIT_DIR/refs/heads/$BRANCH" "$TARGET/$BRANCH"

 cd "$TARGET" && zola build